Close Alert Banner

 • Communicate results back to the pregnant individual once report is received.

-• Ensure continuity of care: forward the report to any other providers involved in the care of the pregnant individual.
+• Ensure continuity of care: forward the report to any other practitioners involved in the care of the pregnant individual.

 screenshot of leaflet